 We've stayed in all of the hotels below and can personally recommend them as some of the best hotels in Cape Town.
 If you have the budget, our absolute favourite hotel is the 12 Apostles, and it also tends to be a little cheaper than the other 5* hotels in Cape Town, since it's a little out of the way in Camps Bay.
 Don't worry though, it's still really quick and easy to get to!

 The Never@Home hostels are a really fun brand!
-This one is attached to a great, lively pizza bar on Kloof Street and there are plenty of places to eat nearby
+This one is attached to a great, lively pizza bar on Kloof Street (right in the heart of town) and there are plenty of places to eat nearby

 Perhaps the best thing about the Victoria and Alfred is its location on the V&A waterfront, with stunning views and plenty of great places to eat and drink nearby